peruzynski/peruzynski/README.md

 # 👋 Hi, I'm Peruzynski!

-I am a certified Terraform and AWS DevOps Engineer with a passion for cloud infrastructure and automatization.
-With **3 years of experience as a DevOps Engineer** out of **four years in the IT field**, I have successfully transitioned into a DevOps role driven by my enthusiasm for learning and growth.
+I am a certified Terraform and AWS DevOps Engineer with a strong passion for cloud infrastructure and automation.
+With 4 years of experience in the IT field, including 3 years focused on DevOps, I have successfully transitioned into this role driven by continuous learning, curiosity, and a commitment to building reliable, scalable solutions in the cloud.

 ## 🚀 About Me